 The survey staff historically has answered hundreds of requests for information and assistance, judged science fairs, helped students conduct scientific research, visited K-12 schools, lectured to civic groups, and made presentations to educational and professional conferences.

-The LGS maintains a well core repository of over 30,000 feet of core samples, and a oil and gas geophysical log library.
+The LGS also maintains a well core repository of over 30,000 feet of core samples, and a oil and gas geophysical log library.
 This repository and library are available to the general public and professionals that are interested in the natural resources and geologic history of Louisiana.
 These assets may be viewed during regular working hours of 8:00 am to 4:30 pm Monday through Friday.
-Please contact Pat O'Neil at email@example.com or by phone at 225-578-8590.
+Please contact the LGS at firstname.lastname@example.org or call 225-578-5320.

 The natural resources of the state of Louisiana are a very important economic source of revenue, and it is important that the citizens of Louisiana understand and have knowledge of these valuable assets to better manage the state’s natural resources.
 This knowledge of the earth processes and natural systems are interconnected and that sustainable development in a healthy environment depends on a basic knowledge of the earth’s processes and resources.

 LGS participated in the event titled “Rock’n in the Swamp” organized by the Baton Rouge Parks and Recreation and is a one day educational outreach for schools.
 The LGS exhibit booth displayed rocks and minerals found in Louisiana and other places and thin sections.
 Fossil specimens were also displayed.
 The LGS booth proved to be one of the star attractions for the hundreds of school students and other adults attending the event.